timescale/docs.timescale.com-content/tutorials/tutorial-hello-timescale.md

 #### Download and Load Data

 Let's start by downloading the dataset.
-In the interest of (downloading) time and space (on your machine), we'll only grab data for the month of January 2016.
+In the interest of (downloading) time and space (on your machine), we'll only grab data for the month of January 2016, a dataset containing ~11 million records!

-This dataset contains two files:
+This download contains two files:
 1. `nyc_data.sql` - A SQL file that will set up the necessary tables
 1. `nyc_data_rides.csv` - A CSV file with the ride data